GMOD/Apollo/docs/Setup.md

     sudo apt-get install ant openjdk-8-jdk
     export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/  # or set in .bashrc / .project

+If you need to have multiple versions of java (note [#2222](https://github.com/GMOD/Apollo/issues/2222)), you will need to specify the version for tomcat.
+In tomcat8 on Ubuntu you'll need to set the `/etc/default/tomcat8` file JAVA_HOME explicitly:

+    JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64

 ### Install yarn

     npm install -g yarn